duckdb/dbt-duckdb/README.md

 [dbt](http://getdbt.com) is the best way to manage a collection of data transformations written in SQL or Python for analytics and data science. `dbt-duckdb` is the project that ties DuckDB and dbt together, allowing you to create a [Modern Data Stack In
-A Box](https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html) or a simple and powerful data lakehouse- no Java or Scala required.
+A Box](https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html) or a simple and powerful data lakehouse with Python.

 ### Installation